dgoodine/Slogger/README.md

 Generator | Status
 --- | ---
+Generator | ✔️
+JSONGenerator | ✔️
+XMLGenerator | ✔️
+TabGenerator | ✔️
-defaultGenerator | Supported
+CSVGenerator | ✔️
-jsonGenerator | Coming Soon™
-xmlGenerator | Coming Soon™
-tabGenerator | Coming Soon™
-csvGenerator | Coming Soon™

 ### Details
 You can configure what details you want to see in the logs – and in what order – by providing an array of enum values for each detail supported.
 This makes it easy to customize your output format.

 The default value includes all available *Detail* values, in a typical order:

-	[.Date, .File, .Function, .Category, .Level]
+	[.Override, .Date, .File, .Line, .Function, .Category, .Level, .Message]

-The inclusion of the message at the logging site is implicit.

 ### Configurable Decorators
 You can supply a decorator that will further adjust the format of the generator output.
 These are configured per destination.

 Decorators | Status | Info
 --- | --- | ---
 XcodeColors | Supported | Get [*XcodeColors*](https://github.com/robbiehanson/XcodeColors).
-ANSI | On Hold | Not sure how useful this is for the trouble.
+ANSI | On Hold | Currently trying to sort out supporting this.

 ### Configurable Colormaps
-Make your own color map to customize log line color by *Level* in a platform- and decorator-independent way.
+Make your own color map to customize log entry color by *Level* in a platform- and decorator-independent way.
 See the *ColorMap* type for more information.
-(Note: You can use the *XcodeColorsDecorator* class yourself for non-log use in your console without writing your own.)
+(Note: You can use the *XcodeColorsDecorator* class for non-log use in your console without writing your own.)

 ### Radioactive Logging
 Radioactive logging allows logging to execute based on evaluation of an optional *override* value at logging sites.
 If the *override* value is non-nil, it is evaluated first.
 If the level of the logging function is less than or equal to the *override* value, the site will be logged.
 If not, logging threshold evaluation will proceed by the normal process.